sg893052/sonic-buildimage/manageability/mgmt-framework/config_last_updated_ts.md

 - Currently, the existing boot-time leaf is defined in the OC-Yang to be in units of nanoseconds; However, empirical observation of the response received to a RESTCONF Get request shows this to be actually returned in seconds.
 This is currently under investigation, and hope to multiply this by 10^9 as a fix.

-- If a device has not been configured after restart, config-time leaf will not be returned.
+- If a device has not been configured after restart, config-time leaf will either not be returned for a get request on the state container, or be returned as zero("0") for a get request on the config-time leaf

 # Unit Test